Skip to main content

 Even the best systems fail without disciplined processes and a strong food safety culture.
 Employees are your most important line of defense.

-6 Steps to Reduce Bacterial Risk
+6 Steps to Strengthen Bacterial Contamination Prevention Strategies

-3. Strengthen EMP: Focus monitoring efforts on high-risk areas.
+3. Strengthen EMP efforts in high-risk areas.